-The Student Disability Services Unit (SDS); located in the Center for Student Well-Being, provides services to students with disabilities to ensure that all activities and programs on campus are accessible to them.
-Through partnerships with students, faculty, and staff, SDS promotes self-awareness, self-determination, and self-advocacy to encourage independence and enhance opportunities for student success.
-SDS supports students with different types of disabilities including sensory impairments, motor impairments, learning disabilities, cognitive disorders, psychological disorders, and chronic health issues.
+The Student Accessibility Services unit (SAS); located in the Center for Student Well-Being, provides services to students with disabilities to ensure that all activities and programs on campus are accessible to them.
+Through partnerships with students, faculty, and staff, SAS promotes self-awareness, self-determination, and self-advocacy to encourage independence and enhance opportunities for student success.
+SAS supports students with different types of disabilities including sensory impairments, motor impairments, learning disabilities, cognitive disorders, psychological disorders, and chronic health issues.

 SAS endeavors to create a campus environment where all students are viewed on the basis of ability rather than disability.

 AUC implements a disability policy governing academic accommodations for students with disabilities.
 The objective of this policy is to provide and guarantee reasonable accommodations that will enable qualifying students with disabilities to perform at an equal level as compared to their peers.

 To read more about AUC's disability policy, click here.

 Academic accommodations enable qualifying students with disabilities to perform as equals with their peer students.
-Students must register with SDS so staff can determine their eligibility for accommodations.
+Students must register with SAS so staff can determine their eligibility for accommodations.